Danack/RfcCodex/etiquette/how_to_have_better_discussions.md

 1. the scope of the problem is reasonably well understood.
 2. most people agree that it is a problem that should be addressed.
-3. there aren't better problems to solve
+3. there aren't better problems to solve first.

+Jumping to proposing a solution before discussing the problem to be solved is a _great_ way of having a heated argument, but not so good at solving actual problems.

 See also, the [XY problem](https://meta.stackexchange.com/questions/66377/what-is-the-xy-problem).